JuliaDiff/ChainRulesCore.jl/docs/src/design/zeros.md

 Have has a few talks with [James Bradbury](https://github.com/jekbradbury) about this, apparently it is important this this is a strong-zero, like julia's `false` where `false*NaN=false` not `NaN`.
 This is the subject of TensorFlow's _double where trick_, (`where` is what `ifelse` is called in TensorFlow) as they do not have a strong-zero.
 If a gradient being propagated backwards from a branch that was not taken is `NaN`, and thus the `ifelse` has this disconnected zero,  then when the chainrule is applied it is required that this zero remains zero (not `NaN`).
-I have not seen a good writeup on this, apprently one exists somewhere in the TensorFlow issue tracker.
+I have not seen a good writeup on this, apparently one exists somewhere in the TensorFlow issue tracker.

 There is the zero/not-definedness for something where perturbing its value is an error.
 So this is the gradient of `f'(5)` for ``f(x) = [1,2,3,4][x]``.